NBISweden/module-r-intro-dm-practices/_episodes/04-dplyr.md

 You should already have installed and loaded the **`tidyverse`** package.
 If we haven't already done so, we can type `install.packages("tidyverse")` straight into the console.
-Then, to load the package type `library(tidyverse)`
+Then, to load the package type `library(tidyverse)`.

 ## What are **`dplyr`** and **`tidyr`**?

-The package **`dplyr`** provides easy tools for the most common data manipulationvtasks.
+The package **`dplyr`** provides easy tools for the most common data manipulation tasks.
 It is built to work directly with data frames, with many common tasks optimized by being written in a compiled language (C++).
 An additional feature is the ability to work directly with data stored in an external database.
 The benefits of doing this are that the data can be managed